superduper-io/superduper/docs/content/execute_api/native_vector_search.md

 # Using a database's native vector search

-Increasing databases include their own vector-comparison and search operations (comparing one vector with others).
+Databases increasingly include their own vector-comparison and search operations (comparing one vector with others).
 In order to use this, include this configuration in your configuration setup: